BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time of year to visit Montreal to avoid crowds and still enjoy pleasant weather?
+What's the best time to visit Montreal to avoid crowds and high prices?

 Shoulder seasons, May-June and September-October, offer a sweet spot.
-You'll find fewer tourists than the peak summer months of July and August, yet the weather is generally mild and sunny, perfect for exploring the city's parks and outdoor cafes.
-Plus, you might snag better deals on flights and accommodation.
+You'll escape the peak summer rush and inflated prices, while still enjoying pleasant weather ideal for exploring the city's parks and outdoor cafes.
+Plus, many festivals happen during these months!

 How easy is it to get around Montreal without a car?

 Montreal boasts an excellent public transportation system!
-The metro is efficient and covers most of the city center.
-Above ground, you'll find a comprehensive bus network.
+The metro is efficient and covers most areas, while buses reach even the furthest neighborhoods.
 Consider purchasing a day or multi-day pass for cost-effectiveness.
-Walking is also a great way to explore many neighborhoods, especially the charming Old Montreal.
+Walking is also a great way to explore, especially the charming Old Montreal district.

-Montrealers are generally bilingual (French and English), but making an effort to speak a few basic French phrases will be appreciated.
-Also, tipping is customary in restaurants (around 15-20%), and be mindful of noise levels, particularly in residential areas, especially later at night.
+Montrealers are generally bilingual (French and English), but attempting a few basic French phrases will be appreciated.
+Also, tipping is customary in restaurants (15-20%), and be mindful of noise levels, especially in residential areas, particularly later at night.

 Ready to Plan Your Trip?